Isaacgc1999/Hogwarts-Catalogue/README.md

 - Use the @for block to repeat `MovieItemComponent` as many times as needed

   ## Finished Steps
-- Movie Service injection into AppComponent.
+- Injected the MovieService into the AppComponent.
-- Creation of a new field "movies" of type signal that receives the contents of the service.
+- Created a new movies field of type signal to store data from the service.
-- Movies catalogue sent through Input method to the Item component.
+- Passed the movie catalog to the ItemComponent via the @Input() property.
-- Iteration and management of the information by receiving all the information.
+- Iterated and processed the received movie data efficiently.
-- Movie's list display.
+- Displayed the list of movies.

 ## Example of Finished Application